karakays/lfcs/README.md

 #### `udev`
 Managing all device nodes in `/dev` had become difficult as Linux evolved.
 Distributions had to create all kinds of device nodes by default (most of them were not used at all) because they can never be sure which hw would be present on system.
 This resulted around 20k device nodes and subdirectories during kernel version 2.4 series.

 `udev` method creates device nodes on demand which prevents to have a ton of device nodes that never be used.
-Upon kernel initial boot, `/dev/` directory is empty. `u` stands for user indicating `device node` operations done in user space.
+Upon kernel initial boot, `/dev/` directory is empty. `initramfs` image contains preliminary devices nodes. `u` stands for user indicating `device node` operations done in user space.

 #### Discovering devices
 `udev` runs as a daemon and monitors `netlink` socket for device events.
 If a device is plugged-in or removed, `uevent` sends a message and `udev` takes appropriate action like